Chinese Filipinos: Spanish colonization of the Philippines (16th century–1898)

-When the Spaniards arrived in the Philippines, there was already a significant population of migrants from China all of whom were male due to the relationship between the barangays (city-states) of the island of Luzon and the Ming dynasty.
 "Sangley" was the term used during the Spanish colonial period in the Philippines to refer to any ethnic Chinese person, regardless of specific ancestral origin in China.
-In the case of the Philippines, majority came from the province of Fujian in China, mostly the Southern Min people in Southern Fujian, specifically the Hokkien people, who speak southern Fujian's Hokkien language (referred also in the Philippines as Fukien or Fookien).
+In the case of the Philippines, the majority came from the province of Fujian in China, mostly the Southern Min people in Southern Fujian, specifically the Hokkien people, who speak southern Fujian's Hokkien language.
 The Hokkien people have their own unique culture, language, and religious belief systems, different from other ethnic groups in China.